ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pod/overview.md

 ## Product Features

-- Robust 1000 mAh built-in battery
+- Robust 1000&nbsp;mAh built-in battery
 - Antenna: Internal antennas for LoRa, BLE, and GNSS
 - Efficiency: Utilizes the most power-efficient solution in the Meshtastic community
 - Integrated acceleration sensor based on the ST LIS3DH